jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 `http` and `https` protocols are straightforward: use them to connect to an IP or hostname without any further configuration. `http` adds the HTTP `Host` header if a hostname is used, and `https` adds also the sni extension.
 Note that `https` connects in an insecure way and currently cannot be customized.
 Do NOT use neither `http` nor `https` if haproxy -> authentication service communication has untrusted networks.

 `svc` protocol allows to use a Kubernetes service declared in the same namespace of the ingress or the service being annotated.
+Services on other namespaces can also be used in the form `svc://namespace/servicename:port/path` if global config [`cross-namespace-services`](#cross-namespace) was configured as `allow`.
 The service can be of any type and a port must always be declared - both in the `auth-url` configuration and in the service resource.
 Using `svc` protocol allows to configure a secure connection, see [secure](#secure-backend) configuration keys and annotate them in the target service.

 Configuration examples: